noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 I understand what this feeling is now.
 This is called... “a sense of accomplishment”...

 As soon as I realized this, I felt joy surging from within me.
+That’s right...
-That’s right… It had been an unrefined battle.
+It had been an unrefined battle.
 Maybe it was because luck was on my side, or maybe it was because Alice was supporting me from behind the scenes.

 Still, I certainly won...
 It was my victory...